PROTECTING OUR SONS

 I learned something else during our painting project that day:

-That my 10-year-old is often wiser than his mother.
+That my 10-year-old son often has more wisdom than his mother.

 What is your favorite way to connect in meaningful ways with boys in your life?